edsu/soccer-schools/README.md

 You can see that there is quite a bit of schools (10%) that didn't get joined due to very different school names.
 The natural key I used was to capitalize the name, remove all punctuation and then sort the letters.
 Other approaches would be welcome!

-The `new-england.csv` subset was created by extracting New England schools (plus New York) for a trip we were planning to visit a few schools.
+The `new-england` directory contains a subset of New England schools for a trip we were planning, which were put on a map.
+Obviously not going to all of these :)

 [wikitable2csv]: https://wikitable2csv.ggor.de/
 [College School Card Data]: https://collegescorecard.ed.gov/data/